nadeemlab/smprofiler/README.md

 # API reference
 The SMProfiler application is supported by a web API, which provides fine-grained access to specific components of a given dataset.
 The API is documented [here](https://smprofiler.io/api/redoc).

-# Development and maintenance
+# <a id="testing-development-maintenance"></a> Testing, development, and maintenance
 See [docs/maintenance.md](docs/maintenance.md).

 # Deployment options
-For assistance setting up a deployment of the SMProfiler application for your institution or lab, write to us at [nadeems@mskcc.org](nadeems@mskcc.org).
+For assistance setting up a deployment of the SMProfiler application for your institution or lab, send us an email at [nadeems@mskcc.org](nadeems@mskcc.org).

 The application can be deployed in several ways:

 - As manually-managed services on a single server
 - Using Docker compose
 - On a Kubernetes cluster using a cloud provider

 [^1]: Moldoveanu et al. [*Spatially mapping the immune landscape of melanoma using imaging mass cytometry*](https://doi.org/10.1126/sciimmunol.abi5072)